-We are very excited to announce bX — a first-of-its-kind service to provide library users with article-level recommendations based on collective usage data amassed from research communities around the world.
+We are very excited to announce bX — a first-of-its-kind library discovery service to provide library users with article-level recommendations based on collective usage data amassed from research communities around the world.

 bX is the result of years of research and collaboration into advanced scholarly recommender systems conducted by leading researchers Johan Bollen and Herbert Van de Sompel from the Los Alamos National Laboratory.